triton-inference-server/fil_backend/notebooks/categorical-fraud-detection/README.md

 jupyter notebook
 ```
 The Jupyter interface should now be accessible from a browser, and you can
-follow the instructions from there.
+follow the instructions within the notebook itself from there.

-**NOTE**: You will also need [Docker](https://docs.docker.com/get-docker/)
-available on your system in order to run the Triton server as part of the
-example notebook.